 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through E-safety, Science, our new learning platform DB Primary and PSHE.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through E-safety, Science and PSHE.

 Children develop the skills required to access and share information; make and express clear decisions that apply to society and the world.
 Our curriculum helps facilitate and encourage the development of these skills.
 These skills include: the understanding and use of money; effective writing and reading skills; problem solving skills; the development of a growth mindset; numeracy skills; collaborative working; research skills and the ability to gain a broad and balanced understanding of the society in which they live.
 In Year 6 children get the opportunity to run an enterprise project which further develops their ability to develop a number of the skills listed above and learn the impact of making key decisions in a real life context.

 Pupils are encouraged to making choices based on their interests by joining art, music and sport clubs.

 Mutual Respect and Tolerance of those of Different Faiths and Religions